 Accountability Letter Bank

 The Accountability Letter Bank (ALB) provides incarcerated person(s) an opportunity to communicate to the victims of their criminal behavior their understanding of the harm caused by their crime(s), and acknowledge responsibility for the consequence of their behavior.
-Inmates may also share the positive things they have done and the steps they have taken to change their lives.
+Incarcerated individuals may also share the positive things they have done and the steps they have taken to change their lives.

 Opt In for Accountability Letters